codenvibes/reactdev_tutorial-tic-tac-toe/notes/JSX.md

-JSX stands for JavaScript XML.
+JSX stands for JavaScript XML(Extensible Markup Language).
 It is a syntax extension for JavaScript that allows you to write HTML-like code within JavaScript.
 JSX makes it easier to create and manage the structure of React components by allowing you to describe what the UI should look like in a declarative way.
 Here's a more detailed look at JSX:

 ### 1. **Basic Syntax**